Billy1900/Awesome-Machine-Learning/README.md

 - AI: AAAI, IJCAI

 ## 9. Fundamental Tool
 Machine learning could be divieded into two parts: data and model.
 For processing data, we usually use pandas (data processor) and here is the [pandas tutorial authorized by Datawhale](http://joyfulpandas.datawhale.club/).
-Moreover, it is common that we need visulize our results, that's why matplotlib comes out.
+Moreover, it is common that we need to visulize our results, that's why [matplotlib](https://matplotlib.org/) comes out.
 The show type of data visulization include Trends, relationship and distribution as shown following.
+Besides, [Dash](https://plotly.com/) is the open-source standard for analytic apps in Python.

 <img src="2.png"></img>